1. The idea of being the “second gender”

-One of the misconceptions about feminism that feminists are trying to set straight is the idea that feminism is about hating and bashing men — where feminism and misandry are often mistaken as the same thing.
+One of the common misconceptions about feminism that feminists are trying to set straight, is the idea that feminism is about hating and bashing men — where feminism and misandry are often mistaken as the same thing.
 Feminism is the advocacy of women’s rights that promotes equality among all sexes and is open for both men and women who support equal rights.

 5. The marriage of misogyny and sexism

 When a man thinks that he’s superior to women, that’s when misogyny and sexism comes in.
 Or just simply, when a man thinks that his pair of balls and penis is better than a vagina that pushes out a baby into this world, that’s when misogyny and sexism comes in.
-Every day, a woman is being told about who and what she can be, what her limits are, and what she’s capable of.
+Every day, a woman is being told who and what she can be, what her limits are, and what she’s capable of.
 But every day, she shows the world that she is a woman who can be whatever and whoever the hell she wants to be.

 6. “Hi, miss ganda!”
 “Sexy!” *whistles*

 Not a day goes by when a woman would walk down a street without getting catcalled.
 What’s worse is some men think it’s a “compliment” and women should be glad and grateful for it.
 But catcalling, even for both genders, is a form of street harassment that makes women, in particular, feel unsafe whenever a man acknowledges them in lustful ways.

 And for the record, catcalling could get catcallers jail time in cities like Quezon City and there’s “An Act Defining Gender-Based Street and Public Spaces Harassment” filed by Sen. Risa Hontiveros in the Senate.

 7. “Dad bods” are normal for single guys but “mom bods” for single women are “fat-shamed”